Biometris/statgenSTA/cran-comments.md

 There were 2 NOTES:

   * checking CRAN incoming feasibility ...
 NOTE
-    Maintainer: 'Bart-Jan van Rossum <bart-jan.vanrossum@wur.nl>'
-    New submission

     Suggests or Enhances not in mainstream repositories: asreml

-    - First submission of the package.

     - asreml is a commercial R package that is used as one of three alternatives for modeling data.

   * checking package dependencies ...
 NOTE